-But it's often the case that the land sold by land banking schemes is protected – either as green belt, or a conservation area or similar, where planning permission is unlikely to ever be granted.
+But it's often the case that the land sold by land banking schemes is protected – as a green belt, conservation area or similar – meaning that planning permission is unlikely to ever be granted.

 The result is that UK investors have lost an estimated £200 million, according to the Financial Conduct Authority (FCA).